sshao0516/sshao0516.github.io/source/_posts/about.md

 </html>

 # Biography
-Shuai Shao, currently serving as a Lead Researcher at Bytedance <del>AI Lab</del> Monetization GenAI, is mentored [Dr. Zehuan Yuan](https://shallowyuan.github.io/).
+Shuai Shao, currently serving as a Lead Researcher at Bytedance <del>AI Lab</del> Monetization GenAI, is mentored by [Dr. Zehuan Yuan](https://shallowyuan.github.io/).
 His research endeavors are deeply rooted in the realms of **Multimodal Content Understanding** and **AI-Generated Content**.
 Shuai is particularly passionate about developing robust systems that are applicable in real-world scenarios.

 Shuai hails from Changchun, China, and earned his Bachelor of Science degree from [Jilin University](http://www.jlu.edu.cn/) in 2017.
 Upon graduation, he embarked on his professional journey at Megvii Research, where he was fortunate to be mentored by [Dr. Gang Yu](http://www.skicyyu.org/) and under the supervision of [Dr. Jian Sun](https://scholar.google.com/citations?user=ALVSZAYAAAAJ).